Last updated on October 15th, 2020 at 06:56 am

 Given the frequency at which they are used, there is just no wonder bathrooms are one of the easiest to get dirty.
 It is important, however, to keep it maximum clean, for obvious reasons.
 So, here is everything you need to tick in the bathroom cleaning checklist:

-- The walls and floor: Walls, particularly lower parts, easily catch dirt build-up too, especially in the bathing area.
-You can either wipe the walls clean with a microfiber cloth or can use a brush for the same.
+- The walls and floor: walls, particularly lower parts, easily catch dirt build-up too, especially in the bathing area.
+You can either wipe the walls clean with a microfiber cloth or can use a brush for the same purpose.
 For the floor, simply brush the dirt away and wash it followed by using a wiper to dry it.

-- The counters: Your makeup or other stuff might be piling there get everything off the counter for once and wipe it clean.
-Rearrange your bathing or make-up items then.
+- The counters: your makeup or other stuff might be piling there, so get everything off the counter for once and wipe it clean.
+Rearrange your bathing or make-up items after.

 - Other fixtures: don’t skip the light, the taps, the shower head and wash-basin.
 They need to be cleaned from time to time to make your bathroom spotless.

 - Tip: avoid leaving open towels or clothes in the bathroom to keep the clean look.
 If you must, make rolls of the towels as you get to see in some hotel bathrooms, and keep it on the towel holder or the rack.